During America's Great Depression in the 1930's and early 40's

 the murals were produced by the Section of Fine Arts which was administered by

 the Procurement Division of the Treasury Department.
-These murals were considered
+These new deal murals were considered

 a purely democratic art form, accessible to all people in post offices that